Unlock AI Voice Magic Exploring Neural Network Architectures

 Hidden Markov Models and Their Limits

 - Hidden Markov Models (hmms) became the go-to for a while.
 They're not bad, but they can make speech sound kinda robotic and over-smoothed.
 Like when you set the "smoothness" setting too high on a photo editor, you know?
-According to a google study done in 2013, decision trees are inefficient for complex context dependencies.
-Now, while hmm-based tts had advantages like language independence, it was time for something new.
+While HMMs had advantages like language independence, they struggled with complex context dependencies, making them less ideal for nuanced speech.
+This limitation, along with their tendency to produce over-smoothed audio, eventually paved the way for newer approaches.

 The Deep Learning Revolution